-The 830 must be attached to the two detectors (Isig to back Aux 1 and to the front IN), (Iref to back Aux 2), the GPIB IEEE cable that goes to the monchromator and computer, the HV box to the REF IN0.
+The 830 must be attached to the two detectors (Isig to back Aux 1 and to the front IN), (Iref to back Aux 2), the GPIB IEEE cable that goes to the monchromator and computer, and the HV box freq out to the REF IN0.

 Note that normally to see the Stark signal the left display should be set to X an the right to Y. However when you run the LabView program they will switch to Aux 1 and Aux 2.